cxswan/cxswan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "My brain is open" - Paul Erdos
+subtitle: My brain is open  Paul Erdos

 profile:
   align: right